commercialhaskell/stack/doc/faq.md

 1. Stack itself builds against a version of the Cabal library, which it uses for parsing Cabal files.

-2. Stack wraps functionality from a version of the Cabal library in order to build packages.
+2. Stack builds a `Setup.hs` file against a version of the Cabal library, in order to build packages.

     i.
 For packages with `build-type: Simple`, Stack uses a setup executable compiled with a version of the Cabal library to perform builds.
 All packages using the same compiler and Cabal version are built with the same executable.
 These executables are cached in the `setup-exe-cache` configuration directory.